arrow-up

 Cladco fibre cement lap cladding boards cannot be installed vertically.

-fibre cement lap boards are designed to be installed horizontally using a feathering technique, giving your building an attractive finished appearance.
+These boards are designed to be installed horizontally using a feathering technique, giving your building an attractive finished appearance.
+Installing the boards vertically is not recommended by Cladco Profiles as detailed in our Terms and Conditions.